This blog may contain affiliate links. Read our disclosure policy for more info.

-This particular sunset cruise includes unlimited drinks on for 1.5 hours and only costs $25 USD per person.
+This particular sunset cruise includes unlimited drinks for 1.5 hours and only costs $30 USD per person.
 At that price, you really can’t go wrong!
 It’s a small group tour so it is limited to 12 people which is nice to avoid feeling suffocated.

-If you’re already spending sunset on the old city’s walls, then consider joining a dinner cruise afterwards.
+If you’re already spending sunset on the old city’s walls, then consider joining a dinner cruise afterward.
 These cruises leave a little later at 7:30 pm but are a unique way to enjoy a meal.
-This particular cruise is top-rated and includes a 4-course dinner!
+This particular cruise costs $69 USD, is top-rated, and includes a 4-course dinner!

 I honestly believe the best way to get to know a place is through the food.
 Well, Cartagena is no different and on a food tour through the streets of the old city, you’ll really get to know the place and its influences.

 If you’re looking for a great tour then this 2.5-hour street food tour is my recommendation.
-On the tour, you’ll try 7 different street foods and learn all about the history and culture of Cartagena.
-On the tour, you’ll also visit 10 must-visit historical places within the walled city.
+On the tour, you’ll try over 10 different street foods from 6 different locations and learn all about the history and culture of Cartagena.

 11. Visit the Naval Museum